 Drowning My Sorrows: Cory does this once after his break up with Topanga in season five.
 In a later episode, Shawn does this after he is unable to find his real mother.

 Dumb Is Good: Eric becomes a lot sweeter as his intelligence decreases.

 Early-Installment Weirdness: While season 1 has a different feel, the earliest episodes clearly were the producers experimenting with what worked.
-Early on Cory was supposed to have two best friends which is why we see rotating friends every episode early on up until after Pre-union when Shawn is firmly established as his sole best friend.
+Early on Cory was supposed to have two best friends which is why we see rotating friends every episode early on up until after Class Pre-Union, when Shawn is firmly established as his sole best friend.

-Feeny in the first episodes is rather stern and doesn't really get one of his teachable moments until the 5th episode.
-The next episode follows suit with Feeny clearly telling Cory, he expects better out of him.
+Mr. Feeny in the first episodes is rather stern and doesn't really get one of his teachable moments until the 5th episode.
+The next episode follows suit with Feeny clearly telling Cory he expects better out of him.
 It's obvious he's aware of Cory's scheme but decides to let it play out.
 This continues with Feeny taking advantage of any moment to teach Cory that presents himself with him even agreeing to switch places with him for the rest of the week.